Integrated electric propulsion: Integrated system

-Eliminating the mechanical connection between engines and propellors has several advantages including increased freedom in placement of the engines, acoustical decoupling of the engines from the hull, which makes the ship less noisy, and a reduction in weight and volume.
+Eliminating the mechanical connection between engines and propellers has several advantages including increased freedom in placement of the engines, acoustical decoupling of the engines from the hull, which makes the ship less noisy, and a reduction in weight and volume.
 Reducing acoustic signature is particularly important to naval vessels seeking to avoid detection and to cruise ships seeking to provide passengers with a pleasant voyage, but is of less benefit to cargo ships.
 Because ships require electricity even when not underway, having all of the engines produce electricity reduces the number of engines needed compared to more traditional arrangements in which one pool of engines provides electricity and another pool of engines provides propulsion, reducing capital and maintenance costs.

 A typical integrated electric propulsion arrangement on larger (e.g. cruise ships) and naval vessels includes both diesel generators and gas turbines.
 On smaller vessels (which make up the majority of IEP vessels) the engines are typically just diesel.
 The advantages of gas turbines include much lower weight. and smaller size than diesels of similar power, with much less noise and vibration; but gas turbines are efficient only at or near maximum power.
 Diesel generators have the advantage of high efficiency over a wide range of power levels.
 Using both types in combination allows for the benefits of a full range of operational efficiency, a low-vibration quiet mode of operation, and some reduction in weight and volume relative to a diesel-only arrangement.
 In naval vessels, a pool of diesel generators are typically used to provide a base load and enough power to achieve cruise speed.
 The gas turbines are used to provide peak power for higher speeds and may be required to operate weapon systems that have high power demands.
 In passenger ships, one or more gas turbines are used for fast cruising.
 The diesels provide reliable redundancy and an efficient source of electricity when in port, at anchor, or drifting.

 A diesel–electric system is an integrated electric propulsion system in which no gas turbines are used and all of the engines are diesel.

 A turbine–electric system is possible using only gas turbine generators.
 Some yachts use only gas turbines for integrated electric propulsion without any diesel engines.
 If electric propulsion is used via electric motor on shaft, or integrated into the main reduction gear driving the shaft, greater power is realized faster than using diesels.
 In addition, an on-shaft permanent magnet motor drive system, utilizing gas turbine prime movers on the main reduction gear, can also provide electricity when driven by the prime movers.
 The on-shaft permanent magnet electric motors provide propulsion at lower speeds via on-board electrical power generation by gas turbine or diesel, at significant fuel savings.
 If fleet-wide usage is analyzed, significant logistical advantages are realized over time.
 Compared to diesel, a gas turbine system increases flexibility, versatility, and efficiency, with the capability of transforming to provide either propulsion or electrical power more rapidly.